Coroner’s Inquests – A Guide for Learners

 - Media reports can be frustrating and stressful.
 You may wish to try to avoid them.
 You may feel you are being unfairly blamed.
 If this occurs please seek support from your friends, from the Trust/provider and from HEE.

-At the conclusion of the evidence the Coroner will sum up the facts.
+At the end of the evidence the Coroner will sum up the facts.
 If there is a jury he/she will direct them on the law.
 No one else is entitled to address the coroner on the facts (including any legal representatives present) It is only permissible to address the Coroner on matters of law.

 - Died from natural causes